$34 – $63

-Start with 1 mg doses and work your way up in small increments until you one of two things happens:
+Start with 1 mg doses and work your way up in small increments until one of two things happens:

 While every cat is different, there are some general dosage recommendations to give you an idea of how much CBD oil to use with your cat.
-We’ve outlines these doses in the table below based on weight.
+We’ve outlined these doses in the table below based on weight.

 |Animal Size||Dose||Equivalent Dose in Drops (300 mg CBD Oil)||Notes|